rki-mf1/2023-Workshop-Madagascar-IGS/day04-thursday/README.md

-# 2023 Workshop IGS Madagascar - Day 04
+# 2023 Workshop IGS Genome reconstruction - Day 04

 We use the last day for open questions and to discuss some additional helpful tools for your daily work with (Nanopore) sequencing data, assemblies, and annotations.